UniLogin/UniLogin/docs/source/tutorial.rst

 The first argument of ``UniversalLoginSDK`` constructor is a relayer address, second is an Ethereum node address.

-Sending a transaction
+Sending a meta-transaction
 ^^^^^^^^^^^^^^^^^^^^^
-Once you have the contract wallet deployed you can execute a transaction:
+Once you have the contract wallet deployed you can execute a transaction via relayer:

 ::